Skip to main content

 curl -g -u "YOUR_API_KEY:" \

-Use the List fungibles available for bridging endpoint to discover which tokens can be bridged between two specific chains before requesting offers.
+Use the List fungibles available for bridging endpoint to discover which tokens can be bridged between two specific chains before requesting quotes.

 Key parameters